-85. There are several data sources for the estimation of medical products, appliances and equipment.
+83. There are several data sources to estimate the purchase of medical products, appliances and equipment.
 The Hungarian Health Satellite Accounts were published in January 2003 at the first time, and now they are under revision.
-Beside this important data source there are data from the retail trade statistics about the pharmaceutical products (which include all kind of product sold in the pharmacies, i.e. not only the medicines) and there are data from the Ministry of Health about the medicine consumption.
+Beside this important data source is the retail trade statistics on the pharmaceutical products (which include all kind of product sold in the pharmacies, i.e. not only the medicines) and there are data from the Ministry of Health about the consumption of subsidized medicines and therapeutical appliances.